systemslab/popper-paper/main.md

 3. testing and verification

+-->

-# OSS Development Model for Academic Articles
+# The OSS Development Model for Academic Articles

 In the following section, we look at software tools for maintaining code and describe how they can help make scientific papers reproducible.